nikouu/Filtering-list-with-another-list-Dotnet-Benchmarking/README.md

 ## How to run
 1. Get the repo
+1. Uncomment the data you want to use in the `Data()` function in either benchmark file
-1. In the same project as the solution run:
+1. In the same project as the solution run either:
 ```
+dotnet run --configuration Release --framework net8.0 --runtimes net8.0 --filter *InclusiveFilterBenchmarks*
-dotnet run --configuration Release --framework net8.0 --runtimes net8.0 --filter *
+dotnet run --configuration Release --framework net8.0 --runtimes net8.0 --filter *ExclusiveFilterBenchmarks*
 ```

 ## Test scenarios